Pangu: Origin

 Three main elements describe the origin of the Pangu myth.
 The first is that the story is indigenous and was developed or transmitted through time to Xu Zheng.
 Senior Scholar Wei Juxian states that the Pangu story is derived from stories during the Western Zhou dynasty.
 He cites the story of Zhong (重) and Li (黎) in the "Chuyu (楚語)" section of the ancient classics Guoyu.
 In it, King Zhao of Chu asked Guanshefu (觀射父) a question: "What did the ancient classic "Zhou Shu (周書)" mean by the sentence that Zhong and Li caused the heaven and earth to disconnect from each other?"
 The "Zhou Shu" sentence he refers to is about an earlier person, Lü Xing (呂刑), who converses with King Mu of Zhou.
 King Mu's reign is much earlier and dates to about 1001 to 946 BC.
 In their conversation, they discuss a "disconnection" between heaven and earth.

 Derk Bodde linked the myth to the ancestral mythologies of the Miao people and Yao people in southern China.

 This is how Professor Qin Naichang (覃乃昌), head of the Guangxi Institute for Nationality Studies, reconstructs the true creation myth preceding the myth of Pangu.
+The story is a variant of the great flood and procreation theme.
 Note that it is not actually a creation myth:

 A brother and his sister became the only survivors of the prehistoric Deluge by crouching in a gourd that floated on water.
 The two got married afterwards, and a mass of flesh in the shape of a whetstone was born.
 They chopped it and the pieces turned into large crowds of people, who began to reproduce again.
 The couple were named 'Pan' and 'Gou' in the Zhuang ethnic language, which stand for whetstone and gourd respectively.

 19th-century comparative religion scholar Paul Carus writes:

 P'an-Gu: The basic idea of the yih philosophy was so convincing that it almost obliterated the Taoist cosmology of P'an-Ku who is said to have chiseled the world out of the rocks of eternity.
 Though the legend is not held in high honor by the literati, it contains some features of interest which have not as yet been pointed out and deserve at least an incidental comment.

 P'an-Gu is written in two ways: one means in literal translations, "basin ancient", the other "basin solid".
 Both are homophones, i.e., they are pronounced the same way; and the former may be preferred as the original and correct spelling.
 Obviously the name means "aboriginal abyss," or in the terser German, Urgrund, and we have reason to believe it to be a translation of the Babylonian Tiamat, "the Deep."